Connect to Azure Consumption Insights data in Power BI desktop

 Open Notepad (or another text editor).

 Select the measure you want to move, copy the text from the Formula field, and place it in Notepad.

 Rename Query1 to the original details table name.

 Step 4: Relink tables that had relationships

 Many dashboards have additional tables that are used for lookup or filtering, such as date tables or tables used for custom projects.
 Reestablishing those relationships resolves most remaining issues.
 Here's how to do it.

 In the Modeling tab in Power BI Desktop, select Manage Relationships to bring up a window that lets you manage relationships within the model.
 Relink your tables, as needed.

 Step 5: Verify your visuals, and adjust field formatting as needed

-Once you get this far, most of your original visuals, tables, and drill-downs should be working as expected.
-However, there may be some minor tweaks necessary for formatting, to get things looking just how you want them.
-Take a bit of time to look over each of your dashboards and visuals, to ensure they look how you want them.
+At this point, most of your original visuals, tables, and drill-downs should be working as expected.
+Some minor tweaks may be necessary, however, to precisely format the look and feel.
+Take a bit of time to look over each of your dashboards and visuals to ensure they look how you want them.

 Using the Azure Consumption and Insights (ACI) API to get consumption data